All Episodes

 It is.

-Being asked here, uh, ladies and gentlemen, there was a story in USA Today, what is this Wednesday, Thursday, maybe yesterday, the day before about it was a story about how cable television is imperiled.
+Being asked here, ladies and gentlemen, there was a story in USA today, was this Wednesday, Thursday, maybe yesterday, the day before, about actually it was a story about how cable television is imperiled because people are now getting televisions equipped the ability to watch internet programming without having to have a satellite dish, without having to have cable or what have you.

-Things like Apple TV and uh whatever others.
+Things like Apple TV and whatever others.

-Quality, well, it's 720 H, it's not 1080i or 1080p.
+It's not 1080i or 1080p.

 That's the drawback.

-You know, on direct TV, you get some movies are 1080i.
+On direct TV, you get some movies are 1080i.

 But still, it's cool.

-You know, uh Apple has this thing called AirPlay.
+Apple has this thing called AirPlay.

 You can sit there with your iPad and you can transfer what's on your iPad to your big screen.

-So you you you download, like you go out, you buy a TV program at iTunes, you transfer it to your iPad, and you sit there and watch it on the iPad, you hit play and then hit AirPlay, and it moves it, if you got it all set up right, to your television set.
+So you download, you go out, you buy a TV program at iTunes, you transfer it to your iPad, and you sit there and watch it on the iPad, hit play, and then hit AirPlay.

-And I uh I use it now and then I need closed captioning though, or else I need a speaker right next to my ear.
+I need closed captioning, though, or else I need a speaker right next to my ear.

-The farther I away I am from a speaker, the more the echo is and the harder it is, for especially if there's music soundtrack, you know, I'm dead trying to hear dialogue in a television show or a movie.
+The farther away I am from a speaker, the more the echo is and the harder it is for especially if there's music soundtrack.

 But if I get a speaker, and I have one, a little remote wireless Bluetooth speaker that I put on a couch right next to my left ear, and I get about 90% of the dialogue that way.

-I I have not stopped watching my direct TV.
+I have not stopped watching my direct TV.

-It's uh and I'll tell you this, you know, I watch a lot of stuff on DVD simply because of captioning.
+I watch a lot of stuff on DVD simply because of captioning.

 And for example, there's a show that I really like called Damages.

-Mad Men uh is season four for Mad Men is available on iTunes, but it's not captioned.
+Madmen is season four for Mad Men is available on iTunes, but it's not captioned.

-The DVDs are not coming out until March 29th, so some of this stuff actually ends up uh on iTunes and some of the Netflix is I'm not trying to leave any of these others out.
+The DVDs are not coming out until March 29th, so some of this stuff actually ends up on iTunes.

-I just I use iTunes.
+I use iTunes.

-But stuff is available much sooner than they put it on DVD in many cases, but the DVD has the captioning.
+But stuff is available much sooner than they put it on DVD in many cases.

 These other shows don't.

-Uh I found one movie so far on iTunes has captioning, and that's Wall Street Money Never Sleeps.
+I found one movie so far on iTunes has captioning, and that's Wall Street Money Never Sleeps.

-A movie which really let me down, starts off with a great premise, and then the half of the movie halfway through just dies.
+Starts off with a great premise, and then the half of the movie, halfway through, just dies.

-My TVs per se are not equipped.
+My TVs, per se, are not equipped.

-A handheld point and shoot digital camera that has a mirror in it somehow so that when you take a picture, like if I want to take a picture of you two, I can put myself in it right between you, because there's a mirror.
+Somebody has come out with a camera, a handheld, point-lo-shoot digital camera that has a mirror in it somehow, so that when you take a picture, like if I want to take a picture of you two, I can put myself in it right between you because there's a mirror.

 Now, this stuff all fascinates me.

-And I get once once the newness of being able to do it happens, I kind of get over it.
+And I get once the newness of being able to do it happens, I kind of get over it.

 And I go back to what is most complete for me, which is anything but closed captioning.

-And plus, if I can get something on 1080i, uh high definition, then I'll watch that instead of 720.
+And plus, if I can get something on 1080i, high definition, then I'll watch that instead of 720.

 But the smaller the screen, it doesn't matter.

-Anyway, uh the the greater the degradation.
+Anyway, the greater the degradation.

 Anyway, greetings and welcome back.

-Uh Rush Limbaugh here, the EIB network, great uh to have you here.
+Rush Limbaugh here, the EIB Network.

 One of the most underreported stories of 2010 was the flip from Democrat to Republican in so many state houses, governors and legislatures.

-And all and and 700 seats in state legislatures.
+And 700 seats in state legislatures.

 It's a horrible harbinger for the Democrats.

-And the more this like this New Jersey governor Chris Christie's doing stuff like this, and the new governor in New Jersey, Martinez.
+And the more this, like this New Jersey governor, Chris Christie, is doing stuff like this, and the new governor in New Jersey, Martinez, I mean, wasting no time.

-That's why I and these new arrivals, Republicans in Congress are just like this.
+That's why I, and these new arrivals, Republicans in Congress are just like this.

 I don't think the media and the Democrats really have any idea what happened in this election.